Subshifts with sparse traces: Almost minimality and traces

 \subsection{Extracting an almost minimal subsystem}

-\begin{lemma} Let $X$ be an essentially minimal $\Z^d$-subshift containing the point $\{0^{\Z^d}\}$.
+\begin{lemma} Let $X$ be an essentially minimal $\Z^d$-subshift containing the point $0^{\Z^d}$.
 Then $X$ contains an almost minimal subsystem. \end{lemma}

 \begin{proof} Since $\{0^{\Z^d}\}$ is minimal, it is the unique minimal subsystem.
-If $(X_i)_{i \in I}$ is a decreasing net of subshifts containing a nonzero symbol, then by the pigeonhole principle some symbol $a \in \Sigma$ occurs in these subshifts for arbitrarily large $i \in I$, and thus for all $i \in I$.
+If $(X_i)_{i \in I}$ is a decreasing net of subshifts containing a nonzero symbol, then by the pigeonhole principle some nonzero symbol $a \in \Sigma_+$ occurs in these subshifts for arbitrarily large $i \in I$, and thus for all $i \in I$.
 The intersection $C_i = X_i \cap [a]$ is a nonempty compact set for all $i$, and $(C_i)_{i \in I}$ is then a decreasing net of nonempty closed sets.
-By compactness there exists $x \in \bigcap_i C_i \subset X_i$.
+By compactness there exists $x \in \bigcap_i C_i \subset X_i$, so also the intersection contains a nonzero symbol.
 The result follows from Zorn's lemma. \end{proof}

-\begin{lemma} Let a subshift $X \subset \Sigma^{\Z^d}$ with projective subdynamics $Y$ satisfy one of the following: \begin{itemize} \item $Y$ is countable and the only periodic point in $Y$ is $0^\Z$, \item every point of $Y$ is eventually zero to the right \item the upper Banach density of nonzero symbols is $0$ in every configuration of $Y$, or \item every point of $X$ contains arbitrarily large balls of zeroes. \end{itemize} Then $X$ contains an almost minimal subsystem. \end{lemma}
+\begin{lemma} Let a subshift $X \subset \Sigma^{\Z^d}$ with trace $Y$ satisfy one of the following: \begin{itemize} \item $Y$ is countable and the only periodic point in $Y$ is $0^\Z$, \item every point of $Y$ is eventually zero to the right \item the upper Banach density of nonzero symbols is $0$ in every configuration of $Y$, or \item every point of $X$ contains arbitrarily large balls of zeroes. \end{itemize} Then $X$ contains an almost minimal subsystem. \end{lemma}

 \begin{proof} Let us show that the first condition implies the fourth (so that each of the first three conditions implies the last one).
 Every subsystem of $Y$ is countable, and thus contains a minimal subsystem that must be countable.
 Applying this to orbit closures of points, it follows that every point has $0^{\Z}$ in its orbit closure, and thus contains arbitrarily long words over $0$.
 Since $Y^k$ is countable for all $k$, it also has only the periodic point $(0^{\Z})^k$, and we obtain the fourth condition.